sled-group/RACER/readme.md

 ## Evaluating RACER
 ### Setup Service
-We set a client-server framework for language encoder service and LLaVA model service that RACER/RVT needs, please refer this [page](https://github.com/rich-language-failure-recovery/Open-LLaVA-NeXT/tree/racer_llava?tab=readme-ov-file#5-set-up-online-service) for details.
+We set a client-server framework for language encoder service and LLaVA model service that RACER/RVT needs, please refer to this [page](https://github.com/rich-language-failure-recovery/Open-LLaVA-NeXT/tree/racer_llava?tab=readme-ov-file#5-set-up-online-service) for details.

 After the language encoder service is set up, you can test it with
 ```